Blue-faced honeyeater in exhibit

 More Information

-Blue-faced honeyeaters are brightly colored birds named for the vibrant blue markings that surround their eyes.
-Most of their face is black—the same color as their breast and neck—and they have a white stomach and mustard-colored markings on their wings and back.
-Contrary to their name, these birds primarily consume insects.
+Blue-faced honeyeaters get their name from the vibrant blue markings that surround their eyes.
+Their faces are black—the same color as their breast and neck—and they have a white stomach and mustard-colored markings on their wings and back.
+Their tails are square-shaped.

 Species Survival Plan logo